-The U.S. continues to face significant challenges to national security from increasingly sophisticated internal and external threats.
-In addition to well-funded and established terrorist organizations such as al-Qa'ida, the U.S. faces Weapons of Mass Destruction, foreign intelligence, cyber, and domestic concerns, including substantial increases in areas such as mortgage and securities fraud.
+Over the past decade, the FBI has moved aggressively to implement a comprehensive plan that has fundamentally transformed the FBI.
+The FBI has overhauled its counterterrorism operations, expanded its intelligence capabilities, modernized its business practices and technology, and improved coordination with its partners.
+However, the U.S. continues to face significant challenges to national security from increasingly sophisticated internal and external threats.
+In addition to well-funded and established terrorist organizations such as al-Qa'ida, the U.S. faces WMD, foreign intelligence, cyber, and domestic concerns, including substantial increases in areas such as violent crimes in Indian Country.
+Significant and exponential advances in U.S. and global technological markets over the past few years have increased the risk of the FBI's technical capabilities falling significantly behind those of our adversaries.
+To avert this risk, the FBI must take strategic measures to maintain pace with rapid and complex technology expansion.

 The FBI must protect the U.S. and its citizens from all new and on-going foreign and domestic threats.
-As it executes its mission, the FBI continues to make major investments in personnel, technology, and materiel needed to maintain its security and law enforcement capabilities, and to expand these capabilities to anticipate new and evolving threats to national and personal security.
+As it executes its mission, the FBI continues to make major investments in personnel, technology, and material needed to maintain its security and law enforcement capabilities, and to expand these capabilities to anticipate new and evolving threats to national and personal security.